 Even if golf’s not your game, there is still plenty to do at Linville Land Harbor.
 It’s a great place to play – or learn – racquet sports such as tennis and pickleball.
 Tennis and pickleball lovers of all ages will be thrilled with the facilities: Seven Har-Tru tennis courts, six dedicated pickleball courts and one multi-purpose court give players of all skill levels the opportunity to participate.
 You’re sure to make some friends as you play a match or two!
 The Racquet Club is located in Overlook Park overlooking the beautiful Land Harbor Lake.
 There’s also a spacious pavilion where you can socialize before or after your next game.
 For those who wish to remain active throughout the summer you’ll find affordable events at the Racquet Club.

 Linville Land Harbor Golf Club offers several different types of individual and family memberships.
 All include one low, yearly membership fee and enjoy unlimited golf year-round.
-Daily green fees are also available for non-members and the general public.
+Daily green fees are also available for non-members.